cyclr/docs/pages/connector-authentication/mindful-api.md

 6. Select **Save Changes**.

+> **Note**: To use different settings for different accounts, leave the value blank.
+This means Cyclr asks you to enter the value when you install the connector into an account.
 ### Account setup

 You will be asked for the following values when installing the Mindful API connector within an account: